 Management Issue Objectives / Targets Actions Performance Measure Priority Information Provision and Interpretation Improve community awareness of Natural Area values, use and management.
 Utilise the Ryde Environmental Education Network (REEN) as a mechanism to reach local schools and provide information on City of Ryde's Natural Area values, use and management.
-Number of schools engaged in REEN.
-M Establish a Natural Area Interpretive program (e.g. school events, guided bushwalks, issue specific events/walks on site) to enhance community understanding and appreciation of Natural Areas and the range of management issues, challenges and Council's management regime.
+Number of schools engaged in REEN. М Establish a Natural Area Interpretive program (e.g. school events, guided bushwalks, issue specific events/walks on site) to enhance community understanding and appreciation of Natural Areas and the range of management issues, challenges and Council's management regime.
 Interpretive Program implemented at selected Natural Areas. Н Maintain existing on-site interpretive signage to provide appropriate messages at high use Natural Areas.
 Interpretive signage at selected Natural Areas is maintained. Н Prepare maps indicating the location of recreation facilities in each Natural Area, and other available recreation opportunities.
 Maps prepared and available.
 0 Prepare a community information kit and distribute to residents adjoining Natural Areas.
-The kit will incorporate information relating to the value of Natural Areas and management approaches including but not limited to encroachments, residential seepage and run off, weeds, domestic animals and fire management.
-Number of community information kits distributed.
-Community contacts arising from М Participation in Bushcare volunteers provide effective assistance with management of Natural Actively promote Bushcare at public events and through identified Council media distribution of information kits.
-0 Bushcare Areas. and information programs.
-Undertake regular reviews of the Bushcare Program to ensure sufficient planning, support, resources, training and supervision is provided in order to adequately undertake activities.
-Bushcare program adequately resourced. н Bushcare program activities will support biodiversity management priorities within Ryde Biodiversity Plan, the Local Priority Weed Management Plan and this Generic Plan of Management.
+The kit will incorporate information relating to the value of Natural Areas and management approaches including but not limited to encroachments, Number of community information kits distributed.
+M residential seepage and run off, weeds, domestic animals and fire management.
+Community contacts arising from distribution of information kits.
+Participation in Bushcare Bushcare volunteers provide effective assistance with management of Natural Areas.
+Actively promote Bushcare at public events and through identified Council media and information programs.
+Increased participation in Bushcare 0 Undertake regular reviews of the Bushcare Program to ensure sufficient planning, support, resources, training and supervision is provided in order to adequately undertake activities.
+Bushcare program adequately resourced. Н Bushcare program activities will support biodiversity management priorities within Ryde Biodiversity Plan, the Local Priority Weed Management Plan and this Generic Plan of Management.
 Bushcare work programs support biodiversity management priorities.
 0

 Management Issue Objectives / Targets Actions Performance Measure Priority Provide training to volunteers to ensure skills, knowledge and individual capabilities are appropriate for the Bushcare work program.
 Ensure training also addresses Work, Health and Safety aspects of Bushcare program activities.
 Volunteers receive training.
 0 Co-ordinate regular meetings of Bushcare convenors / group representatives to promote communication and co-ordination between the groups and Council and provide an opportunity for sharing of information and learnings.
-Bushcare group convenors / representatives meet at least annually M Conduct regular surveys of Bushcare volunteers or engagement activities to gauge satisfaction with participation in the program and receive suggestions for an enhanced volunteering experience.
+Bushcare group convenors / representatives meet at least annually М Conduct regular surveys of Bushcare volunteers or engagement activities to gauge satisfaction with participation in the program and receive suggestions for an enhanced volunteering experience.
 Use the results to enhance /improve the Bushcare program experience.
 Survey leads to enhanced volunteering experience. М Advisory Committees Transparency in the management of Natural Areas.
 Consult and update the Bushland and Environment Advisory Committee (BEAC) on Natural Area management programs and priorities, and key initiatives.
 Attendance at quarterly BEAC meetings as required, and follow up communication as necessary.
-0 Adjoining privately owned land Management of adjoining lands complements Council's Natural Area objectives Where development occurs to / within bushland adjoining Council managed Natural Areas, investigate options for conditions of consent to ensure management practices do not compromise adjoining Council Natural Areas (such as weed management programs, reporting to council to demonstrate management or mitigation measures or clauses within Leases/ Licensing).Adjoining land owners ar are informed of sensitivit and adequately manage Н Planning and design of Natural Area facilities Undertake planning and design improvements in consultation with residents and the broader community.
+0 Adjoining privately owned land Management of adjoining lands complements Council's Natural Area objectives Where development occurs to / within bushland adjoining Council managed Natural Areas, investigate options for conditions of consent to ensure management practices do not compromise adjoining Council Natural Areas (such as weed management programs, reporting to council to demonstrate management or mitigation measures or clauses within Leases/ Licensing).
+Adjoining land owners and managers are informed of sensitivity of bushland adequately manage areas. Н Planning and design of Natural Area facilities Undertake planning and design improvements in consultation with residents and the broader community.
 Engage with known users, the community and internal Council stakeholders during the planning, and design of new natural area facilities.
 Community feedback on planned new facilities or improvements.
 0